Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

 Unperturbed Earth-orbiting satellite
 ====================================

-This page describes how to set up the propagation of the unperturbed Earth-orbiting satellite described in `this page <../../../applicationWalkthroughs/unperturbedEarthOrbitingSatellite.html>`_ using the :literal:`json_interface`.
+This page describes how to set up the propagation of the unperturbed Earth-orbiting satellite described in :ref:`walkthroughsUnperturbedEarthOrbitingSatellite` using the :literal:`json_interface`.

 The first step is to define the file tree.
 Since this is a simple example, there is no need to split the root input file into several files.
 Thus, we will have just a single file called :class:`main.json`.

 We define the key :jsonkey:`initialEpoch` at root level, which will be used as initial time for the integrator and for interpolation of the Spice ephemeris.
 We also define the key :jsonkey:`finalEpoch`, which is used for interpolation of the Spice ephemeris and to create a time-based termination condition.
 In both cases, we need to specify the values in seconds since J2000.
-In this case, :jsonkey:`globalFrameOrigin` is not specified, so the default values of :literal:`"SSB"` (Solar system barycentre) is used.
+In this case, :jsonkey:`globalFrameOrigin` is not specified, so the default value of :literal:`"SSB"` (Solar system barycentre) is used.
 The :jsonkey:`globalFrameOrientation` is set to :literal:`J2000`.

 Then, we request using the standard Spice kernels, namely :class:`pck00010.tpc`, :class:`gm_de431.tpc`, :class:`de430_small.bsp` and :class:`pck00010.tpc`.
 We do this by defining the key :jsonkey:`spice` to be: